spothero/api-test/README.md

   - print definitions as they are tested
   - print response with definition as its tested
   - print url and request parameters
+- allow subsets of tests to be selected